 Another option is to allow new parents the ability to work from home or work part-time right when they get back.
 Amazon has a dedicated “ramp back” program, where people can return part-time in the beginning, and then ease their way back to full time.
 Spotify offers a month of flexible work options for all full-time employees, including the ability to work from home, work part-time, or work at various hours.
 Easing your way back can make the transition a lot less overwhelming.

 “This policy best defines who we are as a company, born out of a Swedish culture that places an emphasis on a healthy work/family balance, gender equality and the ability for every parent to spend quality time with the people that matter most in their lives.” — Katarina Berg, Chief Human Resources Officer at Spotify

-Many companies sweeten the whole pregnancy deal with fun extras that help people celebrate this wildly exciting moment.
-Utah-based Domo gives mothers $2,000 to buy maternity clothes so they can feel more comfortable in the months leading up to the big day.
-They also give both mothers and fathers $1,000 in cash to help with all the expenses.
+Many companies sweeten the whole pregnancy deal with extras.
+Utah-based software company, Domo, gives mothers $2,000 to buy maternity clothes so they can feel more comfortable in the months leading up to the big day.
+They also give both mothers and fathers $1,000 in cash to help with all the new expenses.

-Every employee should take advantage of their company’s leave policy, no matter their role.
+Every employee should take advantage of their company’s parental leave policy, no matter their role.
 Doing so sends a message to the rest of the team that it’s not only okay to take it, it’s encouraged.
-Basically, parental leave is an unalienable right that every employer should protect and every eligible employee should savor.

 Parental leave is a right that every employer should protect—and every eligible employee should use.